8. The WILLIAM C. SCHOTT FAMILY

 During the last year of WWII, Bavarian produced 85,447 barrels for the fiscal year ending September 30, 1945.
 After WWII, the demand for beer increased as men returned home from the war.
 However, restraints that limited the ingredients for beer did not immediately disappear.
 Bavarian, as well as other brewers, had difficulty producing sufficient quantities of beer.
 This was indicated in a Bavarian ad in October of 1946, over a year after Japan surrendered, which said "although government restrictions on beer making have been modified, it will still be a while before you can get all the Bavarian's you want."
 However, in the coming year, the shortage of ingredients was resolved.
 By the end of fiscal year ending September 30, 1948, Bavarian was producing 204,879.5 barrels of beer, an increase of nearly 120,000 barrels in just two years.
 They were operating 24x7 and were on pace not only to exceed the output of 216,000 barrels that the brewery achieved in 1914, but would soon exceed their maximum output for the plant.
 As explained in the following, the main brewery was physically constrained and it was difficult to quickly increase its capacity.
 In order to meet the demand for their beer, Bavarian made arrangements to acquire the Heidelberg Brewing Co. in early 1949.
 It became known as Plant No. 2, and Bavarian's main plant, which was located just several blocks south of this second plant, was known as Plant No. 1.

 According to audited financial reports prepared by Roden & Weiss, the Heidelberg acquisition allowed Bavarian to increase its production for fiscal year ending in 1949 to 312,487 barrels for that year, an increase of more than 50% from the prior year.
 In the 1950 fiscal year, Bavarian reached a peak production of 336,157 barrels.
 In the following year, production declined to 306,170 and it remained about the same in 1952 when Bavarian brewed 306,873 barrels.
 Even though production remained strong in 1952 and the net profits for the firm were still significant, amounting to $180,128, they had dropped 40.5% from the year before.
 This decline would have been even more significant had Bavarian not increased their prices in January of 1952, according to an audited financial report by a different CPA firm Bavarian began using in that year, Wm.
 H. Mers & Co.
 Even though other literature indicated that there was a significant decline in sales that began immediately after Bavarian had this price increase, this did not appear to have an immediate and material affect upon beer production for the 1952 fiscal year.
-Instead, what was harbinger of larger concerns for the brewer, is that their operating expenses had jumped 18.7% in one year, which resulted in a substantial drop in their net profit, and that this would be difficult trend to abate by operating two nearby plants.
+Instead, what was harbinger of larger concerns for the brewer, is that their operating expenses had jumped 18.7% in 1952, which resulted in a substantial drop in their net profit, and that this would be a difficult trend to abate by operating two nearby plants.

 To understand the operation of the main Bavarian Brewery plant in the late 1940s and early 1950s, detailed descriptions and photos are provided below, followed by more information about Plant No. 2.